cobrateam/flask-mongoalchemy/docs/index.rst

         author = db.DocumentField(Author)
         year = db.IntField()

-As you can see, you just need to extend :class:`Document` to create a document.
+As you can see, extending the :class:`Document` is all you need to create a document.

 Now you can create authors and books: